Early Decision application deadline

 We prefer that your credentials be submitted electronically using the online tools.

-Paper versions of official transcripts, recommendations, writing sample and test reports may also be mailed to:
+Paper versions of official transcripts, recommendations and test reports may also be mailed to:

 Rhode Island School of Design